So, how does Nest work?

 Is anyone making money off of Nest?

 Absolutely not.
 There is no “economic” upside to us by getting this off the ground.
 We just want to live in a community with really cool people.
+We run Nest as a non-profit organization where we all take part in regular tasks like organizing events, managing our SoMe or on boarding new Nesters.

 Can i be kicked out of Nest?